VictoriaMetrics/VictoriaMetrics/docs/data-ingestion/vmagent.md

 ## Sending data to VictoriaMetrics without authentication

-This requires setting the `-remoteWrite.url` flag in the command line arguments for vmagent
+This requires setting the `-remoteWrite.url` flag in the command line arguments for vmagent.

 ```sh
 /path/to/vmagent -remoteWrite.url=https://<victoriametrics_url>:<victoriametrics_port>/api/v1/write